Cost Guide

 £5,000

 Every pound you spend on compliance saves you hundreds in potential penalties.
-It is not an expense — it is the cheapest insurance you can buy.
+It is not an expense, it is the cheapest insurance you can buy.

 Free for your first property.
 No credit card required.

-A Smoke & CO Alarms typically costs between £15 and £150.
+Smoke & CO Alarms typically cost between £15 and £150.
 Sealed 10-year lithium battery smoke alarms cost £15–£25 each.
 CO alarms cost £18–£30 each.
 A typical 2-storey property needs 2 smoke alarms and 1 CO alarm (£50–£80 total).
 Mains-wired interlinked systems cost £100–£150 per property installed by an electrician.
 Prices vary by region, property size, and the specific professional you use.
 London and the South East tend to be at the higher end of the range.

 Yes.
-The cost of a Smoke & CO Alarms is an allowable expense that can be deducted from your rental income for tax purposes.
+The cost of Smoke & CO Alarms is an allowable expense that can be deducted from your rental income for tax purposes.
 Keep the receipt and invoice as evidence.
 This applies whether you are a sole trader landlord or operate through a limited company.